MF Global ex-risk chief to testify before Congress

 Corzine said he believed the firm needed someone who had more knowledge with the broker-dealer side of MF Global's business, and that there were personnel issues.

 "There were other issues about how people worked with each other.
-Not with me in particular, but within the firm that led the board and my agreement to that, that we should change chief risk officers," Corzine told the December hearing.
+Not with me in particular, but within the firm that led the board and my agreement to that, that we should change chief risk officers," Corzine said.

-(Reporting By Alexandra Alper; Writing by Karey Wutkowski; Editing by Phil Berlowitz and Tim Dobbyn)
+(Reporting By Alexandra Alper; writing by Karey Wutkowski; Editing by Phil Berlowitz)

 ((alexandra.alper@thomsonreuters.com)) Keywords: MFGLOBAL/HEARING